 Tondekai Palya

-Did you know I was and I am busy these days?
-If not, now you know;) I have been and I am extremely busy these days.
+Did I mention I am way too busy these days?
+If not, now you know;) I have been extremely busy these days.
 What with new project I started working on which takes most of my time and attention, it feels like I am walking on some tight rope balancing home in one hand and office in another!
 And strangely I am quite enjoying myself!
 Oh, I can be wild and crazy sometimes and I do surprise myself many a times.

-The main agenda of this post is to let you know my infrequent blog hopping these days.
-As much as I love to visit your blogs and leave my very "valuable" feedback(he he he;), I am simply not able to do it because of my work schedule.
-You see my boss won’t be impressed when he comes to know I am spending more time by reading blogs instead of working on meeting my deadlines.
-And with this shooting inflation and drowning job market scenario I don’t think it will be wise on my part to blog-hop and then en up job-hopping ;) And another reason was I wanted to quickly reach another milestone of making 200th post.
-I had to choose between either spending time in leaving comments or making my 200th post and selfish me opted for the latter.
+The main reason for posting today is to share the reason for my infrequent blog hopping these days.
+As much as I love to visit your blogs and leave my very "valuable" feedback(he he he;), I am simply not able to do it because of my heavy work schedule.
+You see, my boss is not likely to get impressed when he comes to know I am spending more time by reading blogs instead of working on meeting my deadlines.
+And with this shooting inflation and dwindling job market scenario, I don’t think it is wise on my part to blog-hop and then en up job-hopping ;) And another reason was I wanted to quickly reach another milestone of making 200th post.
+I had to choose between either spending time writing long comments or making my 200th post and selfish me opted for the latter.
 And horrors of horrors I just realised that I had crossed my 200th post without knowing!!!
 Now you know how busy I have been.
 In fact this is my 204th post!!!
-Now raise your glass and toast for reaching 200 mark ;) Thank you, Thank you…
+Now raise your glass and toast for reaching 200 mark ;) Thank you, Thank you...

 Ok, I won’t bore you with my rants.
-As much as I like to rant I know I should stick to main purpose of this blog which is food.
-Today I am posting one simple recipe from my home town.
+As much as I like to rant and ramble, I know I should stick to main agenda of this blog which happens to be food!
+Today, I am posting one simple recipe from my home town.
 Yes, another Palya or stir-fry recipe which is one of my favourite.
 This time it is Tondekai Palya or Ivy Gourd/Tindora Stir Fry.
 Crunchy Ivy Gourd is stir fried with fresh Coconut and very few spices.
 What you end up having is one delicious stir fry of crunchy tindora with light note of spices used in tempering and sweet touch of coconut.
 I usually like to have it with Rosematta Ganji/Kanji with a dollop of Ghee (Indian clarified butter).
 You can also serve this Palya with Chapatti and Dal or just warp it in Chapatti for picnics and light meal.
 Less fattening, less time to cook and tastes delicious, what more we can ask for!

 Tondekai Palya